-Across Stage 6 the selection of texts should give students experience of the following as appropriate:

-- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples - a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts.

-- examine a key text from the past and its manifestations in one or more recent cultures - explore, analyse and critically evaluate different examples of such texts in a range of contexts and media - undertake a related research project.
+Across Stage 6 the selection of texts should give students experience of the following as appropriate, texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia, a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples, a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts.
+In Year 11 Students are required to examine a key text from the past and its manifestations in one or more recent cultures, explore, analyse and critically evaluate different examples of such texts in a range of contexts and media, undertake a related research project.

-In the English Extension 1 course students are required to study:

-- at least three prescribed texts for the elective study which must include two extended print texts (as outlined in the English Stage 6 Prescriptions: Modules, Electives and Texts Higher School Certificate 2019-2023 document) - at least TWO related texts.
+In the English Extension 1 Year 12 course students are required to study at least three prescribed texts for the elective study which must include two extended print texts (as outlined in the English Stage 6 Prescriptions: Modules, Electives and Texts Higher School Certificate 2019-2023 document) and at least TWO related texts.